Optical Comparators: Types, Applications, Considerations and More

 Camera

-Digital video comparators incorporate various types of cameras that blend optical comparators, digital microscopes, and non-contact measurement systems with automatic edge detection.
-These cameras feature high-resolution capabilities, multiple frame rates, user-friendly interfaces, and diverse spectral sensitivities.
-They are designed to capture even the smallest details of an image, allowing for precise manipulation and magnification with exceptional clarity.
+Digital video comparators merge optical comparators, digital microscopes, and non-contact systems with automatic edge detection.
+They possess high-resolution capabilities, varied frame rates, user-friendly interfaces, and broad spectral sensitivities.
+Designed for detail capture, they offer magnification and image manipulation with superior clarity.

 Technical Support